-See the beaches and town of Skiathos, favoured by British visitors and our choice for a pure, lazy family beach holiday with varied fine beaches, a bit of walking and a lot of swimming.
+Skiathos is favoured by British visitors and our choice for a pure, lazy family beach holiday with varied good beaches, a bit of pleasant walking and a lot of swimming.

 The 228 inhabited islands of Greece are famously beautiful, good value, serve interesting food, have fast and efficient ferries, are invariably sunny in summertime and surrounded by mostly clear, warm waters washing onto sandy beaches or sculpted rocks.

-Here are a few photo galleries of some of our favourite Greek Islands to help you make the right holiday choice, which is not necessarily to stay on one island.
+Here are a few photos of some of our favourite Greek Islands to help you make the right holiday choice, which is not necessarily to stay on one island.

 Once just farmed for olive oil or used as a base for fishing, over the last 50 years the Greek islands have developed into Europe’s best beach holiday destination, with a huge variety of natural tourist attractions from the soft bleached sands, and pine forests of Skiathos to the staggering volcanic views and red beaches of Santorini, the stylish party scenes in the hora (old town) and pebbly gathering places of Mykonos, the ancient cultures, sites, hikes and hot beige sands of Crete or Rhodes, the hiking routes and dunes of Naxos and the young and wild clubbing scenes of Ios where the beaches morph into recovery wards the morning after.